FAQ

 Swedex B1 approximately corresponds to the level for Sfi, course D. However, an important difference is that the Sfi exam tests whether you have passed a specific course while Swedex tests general knowledge of Swedish.

 SVA 3 is more difficult to compare with Swedex because SVA 3 gives a grade for a course rather than focusing purely on the level of Swedish.
-SVA 3 has grades from E to A which means that is not possible to compare it directly with the Council of Europe's CEFR scale.
+SVA 3 has grades from E to A which means that it not possible to compare it directly with the Council of Europe's CEFR scale.

-Swedex does not make you eligible for university studies but certain institutions and vocational colleges (yrkeshögskolor) accept Swedex certificates.
+Swedex does not generally make you eligible for university studies but certain institutions and vocational colleges (yrkeshögskolor) accept Swedex certificates.
 There is a specific Swedish exam for higher education: TISUS.
 Please see www.nordiska.su.se/tisus.
 The level for TISUS corresponds to approximatetly C1 on the Council of Europe's CEFR scale.

 Do I have to take a specific course in Swedish in order to take Swedex?